Switzerland Skating & Biking Adventure

 Extending Your Stay

 There is so much to do in Switzerland and you are so close to other countries it is hard to choose!
 One option would be to fly into Zurich and out of another airport; Munich, Milan, and Geneva are all relatively close by train.
 We can also highly suggest spending time in the Alps.
-You could easily arrive at Bad Ragaz early and spend a few days hiking from there.
+You could easily extend your stay at the end in Bad Ragaz and spend a few days hiking from there.

 Type of Person Who Will Enjoy This Tour